cjdbarlow/Part-One/coagulopathy_testing.md

 * Factor I (fibrinogen)

 Although warfarin affects factors in all three pathways, its clinical effects are measured using INR.
 This is because:
-* Factor VII has the shortest half-life and so its levels fall most quickly
+* Factor VII has the shortest half-life of the clotting factors affected by warfarin
+Therefore so its levels will fall the quickest.
 * Therefore a fall in Factor VII levels is the earliest indication of changes in coagulation status due to warfarin
 * As factor VII is only in the extrinsic pathway, the PT/INR are the only tests which can evaluate its function